The Benefits of a Central AC Unit

 Condensate Drain Line

-If the line that drains condensation is clogged with mold, algae, snails, or bugs the line won’t flush out the water that’s collected by your evaporator coil during cooling.
-This can lead to a flooded basement, water damage in your home, and mold and mildew growth.
-To prevent this from happening the float switch near the indoor evaporator will shut off the system if it determines that the drain line is clogged.
+If the condensation drain line is clogged with mold, algae, snails, or bugs it won’t be able to flush out the water that is collected by your evaporator coil in cooling.
+This could lead to flooding in your basement, water damage in your home, and mold and mildew growth.
+The float switch on your indoor coil will shut off the system if it detects a blocked drain line.